pvcraven/2017_web_security/source/final/ashtyne/index.rst

 	:width: 300px
 	:align: center

-* 	**bold**Filter:**bold** This is a part of AngularJS that can transform data.
+* 	**Filter:** This is a part of AngularJS that can transform data.
 Filters in AngularJS are simply added into expressions that already exist [W3]_.
 	An example of this would be if someone entered a decimal, then the filter would change it into a currency.

-* 	**bold**Animations:**bold** AngularJS provides animated transitions from one piece of the screen to another.
+* 	**Animations:** AngularJS provides animated transitions from one piece of the screen to another.
 In the example below there is a colored box, and when the check box is clicked on; the colored box decreases upward and disappears.
 There are animation features such as showing a box, repeating, and switching, just to name a few.

-	Example Code
-	^^^^^^^^^^^^
+"*Example Code*""

 .. code-block:: javascript